Transgender literature: History

-Many publication that foregrounded transgender individuals and their experience were memoirs.
-Perhaps the earliest example is Man into Woman (1933), by Lili Elbe.
-The older Autobiography Of Androgyne (1918), by Victorian/Edwardian era activist Jennie June/Ralph Werther is also an important but often muddy insight into the lives of what he/her called "Ultra-Androgynes", a gender identity of which closest modern equivalent borders closely with transgender woman or effeminate-leaning non-binary.
-Other acclaimed memoirs written by trans people include Gender Outlaw (1994), by Kate Bornstein; Man Enough to be a Woman (1996), by Jayne County; and Redefining Realness (2014), by Janet Mock; among others.

-Transgender literature emerged as a distinct branch of LGBTQIA+ literature in the early twenty-first century, when the number of fiction works focused on trans experience saw a pronounced growth and diversification.
-This was accompanied by a greater academic and general interest in the area, as well as a process of differentiation from the rest of LGBTQIA+ literature.
-In recent decades, more books than ever have been written by transgender authors with an intended audience of transgender readers.

 The Routledge Handbook of Trans Literature, edited by Douglas A. Vakoch and Sabine Sharp, surveys core topics in transgender literary theory and criticism, such as performativity, visibility, temporality, and monstrosity, as well as diverse genres ranging from life writing and science fiction to comics and manga.
 The handbook includes overviews of trans literature from six periods: Medieval, Renaissance, Enlightenment, Romantic, Victorian, and Modernist.

 Susan Stryker’s Transgender History: The Root’s of Today’s Revolution, revised edition published 2017, is a guide to the general history of American transgender culture.
 Both the original and revised editions are short books, but they provide a good overview of transgender history.
 Stryker covers topics from terminology to social movements.
 This book can be a good introduction to transgender culture and a guide for those unfamiliar with the LGBTQIA+ community and culture.

+20th century

+In the twentieth century, it is notable that the novel Orlando (1928), by Virginia Woolf, is considered one of the first transgender novels in English and whose plot follows a bisexual poet who changes gender from male to female and lives for hundreds of years.

+Before Orlando, The Marvelous Land of Oz by L. Frank Baum was published in 1904.
+Its main character, Ozma, was born female but turned into a boy named Tippetarius/Tip as an infant, and raised male until at the end of the book discovering their true identity as the princess of Oz.